Mostrando entradas con la etiqueta Endodontics. Mostrar todas las entradas

 Dental Article 🔽 Pulpotomy vs. Pulpectomy in Primary Teeth: A Contemporary Clinical Guide ...
 Vital pulp therapy in primary teeth is a cornerstone of pediatric dental treatment.
 Among the most common procedures are pulpotomy, which conserves some of the radicular pulp, and pulpectomy, which removes all pulp tissue.

-▪️ There is excessive root resorption
+▪️ Internal or external root resorption

 📌 Recommended Article :